The UFO room of the Treehotel in northern Sweden.

 10 amazing places to stay in Sweden

-We’ve travelled far and wide in the vast country of Sweden to find these 10 amazing places to stay for you.
+We’ve travelled far and wide in the vast country of Sweden to find these 10 remarkable places to stay.

 Escape the beaten track

 Sweden’s popularity as a tourist destination is ever-growing.
 Here’s your guide to avoid the crowds, escape the beaten track and catch up on your beauty sleep in 10 Swedish accommodations way out of the ordinary.

 This is Falknästet from the outside.
 When are you checking out the inside?

 The Kullen lighthouse (Kullens fyr), on the peninsula of Kullaberg in the south, is the highest standing lighthouse in Sweden.
 Nesting at its foot is Falknästet (the falcon’s nest), a remarkable one-room hotel – with a round bed hanging from the ceiling and panorama windows offering a front-row sunset view.
 Works well for wedding nights as well as a Wednesday nights.

 Fabriken Furillen is a creation of concrete and hardwood in the middle of an old limestone quarry.
 The buildings reflect the rough industrial setting, yet act as cosy, comfortable shelters from it.
 Whether you choose to stay in a hotel room or a hermit cabin, this design hotel’s remote location on the island of Gotland’s Furillen peninsula, makes for a special stay.